Toenail Fungus: Your Guide to Healthy Toes

 - Wear mesh styled sneakers or opened toe shoes whenever possible

 - Rotate shoes and allow them to dry thoroughly before wearing them

 - Change socks and inner shoe supports regularly

 - Avoid going barefoot in public pools, locker rooms and showers where fungal spores are spread

 Your dedication to treating nail fungus will be rewarded with beautiful, healthy, confident nails.
-Restoring the clarity of your nails will take some commitment and energy on your part, but following the information and provided steps in this guide will give you the right tools, and a proven method to treat nail fungus permanently.
+Clarity of your nails will take some commitment and energy on your part, but following the information and provided steps in this guide will give you the right tools, and a researched method to treat nail fungus.

-Don’t put off treatment for another day, nail fungus grows more severe and becomes exceedingly difficult the longer you wait.
-It may spread to other nails or to others.
+Don’t put off treatment for another day, nail fungus requires your time and commitment and may only become more difficult the longer you wait.
+Nail fungus may spread to other nails or to other people (link 6).
 In the next step, you will select a nail fungus treatment of your choice to accompany this guide.